The 32D ‘Red Arrow’ Veteran Association

 In the Philippines.

 General Yamashita saluted when 1st Lt.
-Bauman approached.
+Baumann approached.
 First Lt.
-Bauman returned the salute and said, “I have the honor to inform you that I have been charged with seeing you and your party through our lines without hindrance, delay or molestation.”
+Baumann returned the salute and said, “I have the honor to inform you that I have been charged with seeing you and your party through our lines without hindrance, delay or molestation.”
 General Yamashita, through an interpreter, replied, “I want to tell you how much I appreciate the courtesy and good treatment you have shown us.”
 (Carlisle 214)

 U.S. Army Signal Corps photo